 RUMBLING BRIDGE (Devon) Muchart

 C.Perth R.Devon 301659,699474

 History:1713 Local build .
-Then included in first turnpike from Stirling to Dollar and Dunfermline (1810).
+Then the bridge was included in first turnpike from Stirling to Dollar and Dunfermline (1810).
 OSA Muchart suggests 1723.
 However, in 1722 Macfarlane describes the bridge and the rapid waters 'very terrible to all spectators'.

-Currently:Two bridges, one superimposed.
+Currently:Two bridges, one superimposed on the other.
 Older is from 1713; 11 ft wide single semicircular arch; spandrels in block-in coursed dressed ashlar and a horizontal deck.
 85 feet above the water.